 #3 – The tax classification is not checked

 Another mistake we see is a W-9 form without any tax classification checked.
 Line 3 of the form requires that the person completing the form check the appropriate box for the federal tax classification of the entity or person noted on line 1.
-This helps the company making the payment to the vendor (the payee) to determine if the payment is reportable on a 1099 form.
-Without this information, the payee will have to assume a 1099 is required for all reportable payment made to the vendor.
-They won’t be able to exclude entities that are often exempt from receiving 1099s.
+This helps the company making the payment to the vendor determine if the payment is reportable on a 1099 form.
+Without this information, the company will have to assume a 1099 is required for all reportable payments made to the vendor.
+They won’t be able to exclude entities, like corporations, that are often exempt from receiving 1099s.

 The first step users must do when creating a W-9 form in W9manager is to select their tax classification.
 They are not able to move to the next step without selecting a valid option.